cyberyoung/awesome-stars/README.md

 ## Scala

+* [each](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to scalaz's monadic expressions
 * [shelldroid](https://github.com/wuhx/shelldroid) - Create Virtual Environment for your Android Apps
 * [Metascala](https://github.com/lihaoyi/Metascala) - A JVM written in Scala
 * [kafka-manager](https://github.com/yahoo/kafka-manager) - A tool for managing Apache Kafka.